matomo-org/developer-documentation/docs/2.x/menus.md

     ![](/img/menu-admin.png)

 Plugins can add items to these menus by implementing a `Menu` class.
+To add new items to the reporting menu you need to create a new [Widget](/guides/widgets).

 ## Adding a menu item